clementzheng/mechamagnets/README.md

 # Mechamagnets
 ## A rapid prototyping technique for tactile and functional physical interactive systems via desktop FDM printing and embedded magnets.

-_**NOTE** this is a work in progress and is still undergoing heavy editing.<br>For questions and feedback, please contact Clement at clement.zheng@colorado.edu._
+_**NOTE** this is a work in progress that is undergoing heavy editing.<br>For questions and feedback, please contact Clement at clement.zheng@colorado.edu._
 <br><br><br>

 ## Papers